shunk031/shunk031.github.io/content/home/10_experience.md

     date_start: '2017-03-01'
     date_end: '2018-07-31'
     description: |2-
-      I have worked on improving the user experience and participated in improving the logic of the article distribution.
-Also visualized multiple KPIs and contributed to service growth through data analysis.
+      - Worked on improving the user experience and participated in improving the logic of the article distribution.
+      - Worked on analyzing log data through visualization of multiple KPIs and contributing to the growth of the service.

   - title: Teaching Assistant for Deep Learning Hands-On Training Lab
     company: NVIDIA Japan